 Modified Arrays are available in which up to 4 genes can be added or exchanged on any catalogued plate.
-A minimum of 4 plates must be ordered when creating a modified array plate.
+However, a minimum of 4 plates must be ordered when creating a modified array plate and the cost will be slightly higher.